Party 4 U

-Music critics praised "Party 4 U" for its composition and Charli XCX's vocal performance.
-Commercially, the track reached the top 30 in Ireland, the Philippines, Singapore, and the United Kingdom.
-It was included on the set lists of Crash: The Live Tour (2022–2023) and the Brat Tour (2024–2025), and was performed at several other events.
-The song was also featured in the black comedy film Bottoms (2023), and the comedy drama series Overcompensating (2025).
+Critics generally praised "Party 4 U" for its composition and Charli XCX's vocal performance.
+Commercially, the track reached number 42 on the Billboard Global 200 and the top 30 in Australia, Ireland, the Philippines, Singapore, and the United Kingdom.
+Charli XCX included it on the set lists of Crash: The Live Tour (2022–2023) and the Brat Tour (2024–2025), and performed it at several other events.
+The song was featured in the film Bottoms (2023) and the television series Overcompensating (2025).